s-batish/friends-quiz/README.md

 - Initially when clicking the Restart button this just changed the question but the answer buttons had not been reset (meaning that the user could not click any of the answer buttons and the colour from the previous question was still present).
     - This was resolved creating a restartQuiz function and targeting this function in the restartButton event listenter, instead of the previous runQuiz function where it was targeted to before.
     - A separate resetAnswerButtons function was also created and added to the restartQuiz function.
-- The question counter was not resetting when the quiz was played again, meaning that the correct questions kept increasing instead of being reset to 0, as shown in the image below:
+- The question counter was not resetting when the quiz was played again, meaning that the correct questions kept increasing instead of being reset to 0, as shown in here:
 ![Question counter bug](docs/testing/question-counter-bug.png)
     - This was resolved by setting correctQuestions = 0 in the runQuiz function so it will always reset at the start of each game.
 - The timer was not resetting to 0 when restarting the quiz.